PavelLaptev/community-group/technical-reports/format/file-format.md

 - `application/design-tokens+json`

-However, since every design token file is a valid JSON file, they MAY be served using the JSON media type: `application/json`.
+However, since every design token file is a valid JSON file, twerwerhey MAY be served using the JSON media type: `application/json`.
 The above, more specific media type is preferred and SHOULD be used wherever possible.

 Tools that can open design token files MUST support both media types.